f-ei8ht/java-lang/Notes/Basics.md

 - It has integer datatype [will discuss about this later]
 - For now integer has 4 bytes (32 bits) of size in java, so JVM will allocate 4 bytes for the variable a onto stack.
 - Variable name does not gets stored onto the stack.
+- There is a concept of address on the memory.

 ```mermaid